stbenjam/sippy-chat/sippy_agent/tools/README.md

 ### Placeholder Tools
 - **SippyJobAnalysisTool** (`placeholder_tools.py`): Placeholder for future job analysis features
 - **SippyTestFailureTool** (`placeholder_tools.py`): Placeholder for future test failure analysis features

+## Special Job Types

+### Aggregated Jobs
+Jobs that start with "aggregated-" are statistical aggregations that run multiple instances (typically 10) of the same test.
+These jobs have special handling:

+1. **Detection**: The job summary tool automatically detects aggregated jobs by name prefix
+2. **Analysis Workflow**:
+   - Use `get_aggregated_results_url` to get the junit-aggregated.xml URL
+   - Use `parse_junit_xml` with that URL to extract YAML data embedded in `<system-out>` sections
+   - The parser shows passing/failing underlying jobs with direct links
+   - Only analyze individual underlying jobs if specifically requested for deep analysis

+3. **Data Format**: Aggregated results are stored as YAML within JUnit XML `<system-out>` sections, containing:
+   - Test suite name and summary with historical pass rates
+   - Arrays of passing, failing, and skipped job runs
+   - Each job entry includes `jobrunid`, `humanurl`, and `gcsartifacturl`

 ## Helper Modules